DerekSelander/dsdump/README.md

      Thoroughly dump the Swift content in color in the Console app dsdump --swift
            /Applications/Utilities/Console.app/Contents/MacOS/Console -cvvvv

+VERBOSITY
+     dsdump can output a range of verbosity between the 3 different modes (--sym, --swift, --objc).
+The verbosity level can be set by the long form (--verbose=3) or by specifying a count via short form (-vvv).
+The break- down of these levels are shown below:

+     --sym:
+           0. Print symbol
+           1. 0 + library path or Mach-O section
+           2. 1 + fullpath to library
+           3. 2 + nlist struct output
+           4. Same as 3... for now
+           5. Same as 3... for now

+     --swift:
+           0. List swift types
+           1. 0 + Parent classes
+           2. 1 + Protocols
+           3. 2 + Swift type dump
+           4. 3 + Extednded type jump, ObjC bridge methods
+           5. 4 + Commenting in methods

+     --objc:
+           0. List Objective-C classes
+           1. 0 + Parent classes & library basename for external
+           2. 1 + Fullpath to libraries for external + protocols
+           3. 2 + Objective-C class dump
+           4. 3 + Print properties
+           5. 4 + Print ivars & offsets

 ENVIRONMENT
      DSCOLOR Enables color.
 Alternatively, use -c